ArthurClemens/faceted_search/README.md

 When the search view grows to a substantial number of rows, additional performance tweaking will be needed.
 At what point exactly should be established empirically - it depends on the complexity of the data, or whether or not facets or sorting are used.

-When using facets, retrieving facet data takes up the bulk of the query time: it involves two extra database queries on the `tsv` column where all rows are filtered and grouped.
+When using facets, retrieving facet data takes up the bulk of the query time: it involves two extra database queries on the `facet` column where all rows are filtered and grouped.
 When querying more than 100,000 rows, this adds up.

 ### Built-in optimizations

 Fase contains two optimizations:

 - All columns in the search view are indexed.
-- If no facet filters are applied, the second query on the `tsv` column for retrieving filtered facet results is skipped.
+- If no facet filters are applied, the second query on the `facet` column for retrieving filtered facet results is skipped.
 This should make the initial search page load slightly faster when no facets are selected.

 ### Measuring query time